Breast Implant Removal

 Whenever we insert anything man-made into the body, the body will try to “encapsulate” and create a thin layer of scar tissue around it.
 This is as true for orthopedic pins as for breast implants — and it’s actually a good thing.
 This capsule will isolate the implant from the surrounding breast tissue.
 It will also help keep the implant in place, providing a firmer appearance.

 However, sometimes this capsule hardens too much.
 Then, it starts to press on the implant, causing pain or changing its shape.
-When this happens, the only way to fix it is by taking the implant out.
+When this happens, the only way to fix it is by taking the implant out out and removing the capsule — a procedure called a capsulectomy.
+In some cases, such as when the implant is ruptured and the capsule is contracted, we may decide to proceed with an en-block capsulectomy.
+During this procedure I remove the capsule and its contained implant all at once without opening the capsule.

 This is when the implant bursts or breaks for any reason.
-Often, a rupture can be immediately visible to the naked eye: one breast will look deflated, and you may see a slight asymmetry or feel a bump.
+If the ruptured implant is saline, the rupture can be immediately visible to the naked eye: one breast will look deflated, and you may see a slight asymmetry or feel a bump.
+A silicone implant rupture can go unnoticed because the silicone may either still retain its shape or become trapped in surrounding soft tissues.
+This is called a “silent rupture.”

 There are two types of rupture: intracapsular and extracapsular.
 In intracapsular ruptures, the implant will still be held in place by the capsule, so it won’t be as noticeable.
-Extracapsular ruptures, on the other hand, often need urgent surgery.
+If there are no significant signs or symptoms, some patients take a wait-and-see approach to surgery.
+Extracapsular ruptures, on the other hand, are often more symptomatic and the recommendation is to remove the implant as soon as possible.

 Breast implant illness is a complex and difficult condition caused by the way the body’s immune system reacts to the implant.
 Though it’s fortunately rare, it can severely derail your quality of life.
 Symptoms may include:

-Currently, there is only one way to treat it, and that’s by removing both the implant and the surrounding capsule.
+Currently, there is only one way to treat it, and that’s by removing both the implants and the surrounding capsule.

 Breast implant removal may refer to three different procedures: